enebular/docs/en/Files/index.md

 # Files {#Files}

-**Files** deploys files to enebular agent.
+With **Files** it's possible to deploy files to devices.

-A use case example can be running shell scripts in enebular agent or adding setting files.

-A file is an asset with one of the following possible functionalities.

-- executing files for enebular agent
+This can be used to, for example, execute shell scripts on a device or add configuration files to a device.

+Files are one type of asset, and refer to the following.

-- setting files for enebular agent
+- Device executable files
-- other files for enebular agent (image files, movie files)
+- Configuration files for use on devices

-Owner/Admin of the project are able to deploy files.
-Collaborators are unable to.
-Deployments can only be made by trusted users.
+- Other types of files used on devices (like image and video files)

+Only project Owner and Admin users can deploy files.
+A Collaborator user cannot deploy a file.
+Allowing only trusted users to deploy files helps prevent the deployment of untrusted files.

 The following introduces file asset related functionality.